h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 3. **Prec-Recall: Precision-Recall Graph**

     Prec-Recall is a complementary tool to ROC curves, especially when the dataset has a significant skew.
 The Prec-Recall curve plots the precision or positive predictive value (y-axis) versus sensitivity or true positive rate (x-axis) for every possible classification threshold.
-At a high level, we can think of precision as a measure of exactness or quality of the results while, recall as a measure of completeness or quantity of the results obtained by the model.
+At a high level, we can think of precision as a measure of exactness or quality of the results while recall as a measure of completeness or quantity of the results obtained by the model.
 Prec-Recall measures the relevance of the results obtained by the model.

     The Prec-Recall plot below shows the Precision-Recall curve on validation data along with the best Accuracy, MCC, and F1 values.
 The area under this curve is called AUCPR.